Last Updated on January 28, 2025

 Picnic in St. Stephen’s Green

-The 22-acre St. Stephen’s Green, is a beautiful Victorian park right in the middle of Dublin, and the largest.
+The 22-acre St. Stephen’s Green is a beautiful Victorian park, the largest in Dublin.
 It is a wonderful place to enjoy a break.
 Since it’s adjacent to Grafton Street, one of Dublin’s main shopping streets, you’ll find numerous shops in the streets surrounding the park.

-It’s there you can buy sandwiches and other items.
+You can buy sandwiches and other items there.
 Its central location also makes it a good starting point for several non-shopping afternoon excursions.

 Stockholm